tiffhou6/Quantium_Analytics/README.md

 - 1.9 bags per transaction
 - 182.4g size on average
 ## **Task 1**

+### Total Sales by Month
 December shows the highest chip sales, likely due to increased holiday gatherings and celebrations (Christmas, New Year).
 This period presents a prime opportunity for targeted promotions.

 ![sales:month](https://github.com/user-attachments/assets/1036d512-97f3-47dc-b87b-bd8716b70f79)

+### Total Sales by Chip Brand and Size

 Kettle is the leading chip brand, contributing 20% of total sales.
-To maximize this, expanding shelf space and increasing promotional activities for these top brands is recommended.
-Offering exclusive deals or loyalty rewards could help drive repeat purchases.
-Underperforming brands should be reevaluated and promoted aggressively to boost visibility and sales.
-If results don't improve, replacing these brands with those that have stronger market appeal should be considered.

 The 175g size is the most popular, accounting for 25.1% of total sales, followed by the 150g size at 15.7%.
-Mid-range sizes, however, show weaker performance, likely due to perceived lower value.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/52d84007-0456-4f7f-9ae3-0729822694dd" alt="sales:brand" width="45%" />
   <img src="https://github.com/user-attachments/assets/519fa662-19b3-45ec-b197-ff68806bb179" alt="sales:size" width="45%" />
 </p>

+### Total Sales by Premium Type and Lifestage
 Mainstream customers dominate purchasing behavior, accounting for 38.8% of total sales, followed by Budget at 35% and Premium at 26.2%.

 Among the lifestage groups, Older Singles/Couples lead with 20.8% of total sales, followed by Retirees at 18.9% and Older Families at 18.3%.
 Midage Singles/Couples and New Families show weaker performance, contributing 9.6% and 2.6%, respectively.
-This suggests a focus on older demographics could yield higher returns.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6858770b-b14c-4adc-bcb6-750bb4310217" alt="sales:pre2" width="45%" />
   <img src="https://github.com/user-attachments/assets/2f101bb9-cf6e-4298-aa1d-99f84007a106" alt="sales:life2" width="45%" />
 </p>

+## Strategic Recommendations
+1. Maximize December sales with holiday-themed promotions and limited-edition flavors.
+Implement a February recovery plan with attractive discounts.
+2. Expand shelf space and promotions for top brands.
+Highlight mid-range brands in gourmet sections.
+Reevaluate or replace underperforming brands.
+3. Prioritize stocking and promoting 175g and 150g sizes.
+Offer bulk discounts on larger sizes during events and holidays.
+Reevaluate or strategically promote lower-performing sizes.
+4. Target older demographics with premium and health-focused options.
+Promote family-size packs for young families.
+Introduce trendy flavors for young singles/couples.
+Develop targeted strategies for each lifestage segment.
+5. Focus on quality-at-reasonable-price promotions for mainstream customers.
+Offer discounts and multi-buy deals for budget customers.
+Emphasize quality and exclusivity for premium customers.

 ## **RFM Segmentation Overview**
 RFM (Recency, Frequency, Monetary) analysis was conducted to segment customers based on their purchasing behaviors.
 Customers were scored on a 1- 5 scale across the three dimensions — Recency, Frequency, and Monetary — resulting in the identification of seven customer segments. .